kullmanp/assertions/README.md

 - actually matching a value (say whether the value matches)
 - describe what went wrong when a value does not match

+Write your own matcher if
+- many tests use the same complex matcher code (your own matcher can reduce duplication)
+- a custom matcher with a good name can make a test more readable

+## Problematic aspects of the matchers

+- ide compare editor can not be used
+- sometimes messages are difficult to read
+- import issues in hamcrest (missing ide support)

 ## Kinds of matches - different libraries